Terle Sportplane: Notes on Joseph Terle and the construction of the JT1

-Over the next two years, Joe rebuilt the plane using steel tube framing in place of wood and making other improvements.
+Over the next two years, Terle rebuilt the plane using steel tube framing in place of wood and making other improvements.
 He called the plane the JT 2 but was never able to obtain a license from the Department of Commerce and eventually discontinued his work on it.
 Finally, because of his growing family, lack of money, and his inability to obtain life insurance if he became a flier, he sold the plane.
 He then turned his interests to acquiring further technical education, including training in mechanical engineering.
 At the outset of World War II, he left printing to work for the next forty years as a Senior Laboratory Technician in defense industries where he designed and built various prototype electronic, mechanical and Electro-Optical devices.

 Bert Acosta's heavy drinking continued to take its toll on him, and in the years after his return from Spain in the 1930s after flying combat missions for the Royalist side, he gradually sank into obscurity.
 He died of tuberculosis in 1954.